Step by step instructions on how to make a model railroad level crossing.

 Because of the preference for video, we start with a series on layout animation which series contains grade crossing tutorials.

-The grade crossing videos are followed by level crossing design considerations plus links out to very specific step by step instructions on making an automated model railroad level crossing.
+The grade crossing videos are followed by level crossing design considerations plus, at the bottom of the page, links out to very specific step by step instructions on making an automated model railroad level crossing.

 Level Crossing General Considerations